Instructions before your surgical appointment

 Do not eat or drink anything for 2 hours prior to appointment.

-You must be able to breathe in and exhale out of just your nose (instead of your mouth).
+You must be able to breathe in and exhale out through your nose (instead of your mouth).

 Fully recovered nitrous oxide patients can be discharged from the office unaccompanied.
 However, if there are any residual symptoms after nitrous oxide use, the patient must be accompanied by a responsible adult.

-If you elect to have either IV Conscious Sedation or an Oral Sedative Pre-medication, under no circumstances should you drive a motor vehicle.
+If you elect to have Sedation under no circumstances should you drive a motor vehicle.
 Please arrange to be driven to and from the office on the day of your surgery.

-Special separate written pre-operative instructions regarding IV (intravenous) Sedation will be provided to you prior to your sedation and treatment procedure.
+Pre-operative instructions regarding Sedation will be provided to you prior to your procedure.